fabianmichael/kirby-imagekit/readme.md

   <summary><strong>404 Errors with nginx</strong></summary>
 ImageKit may have problems with certain nginx configurations, resulting 404 errors, when a thumbnail is requested for the first time.
 See <a href="https://github.com/fabianmichael/kirby-imagekit/issues/9">this issue</a> to learn, how you have to configure nginx to solve this issue.
 </details>

-## 8 License

-ImageKit can be evaluated as long as you want on how many private servers you want.
-To deploy ImageKit on any public server, you need to buy a license.
-See `license.md` for terms and conditions.

-*The plugin is also available as a bundle with [ImageSet](https://github.com/fabianmichael/kirby-imageset), a plugin for bringing responsive images with superpowers to you Kirby-driven site.*

-As of May 22, 2019, I have stopped selling licenses of both ImageKit and ImageSet.
-If you bought licenses in the past, then thank you for your support.

-However, even with a valid license code, it is discouraged to use it in any project, that promotes racism, sexism, homophobia, animal abuse or any other form of hate-speech.

-## 9 Technical Support

-Technical support is provided via Email and on GitHub.
-If you’re facing any problems with running or setting up ImageKit, please send your request to [support@fabianmichael.de](mailto:support@fabianmichael.de) or [create a new issue](https://github.com/fabianmichael/kirby-imagekit/issues/new) in this GitHub repository.
-No representations or guarantees are made regarding the response time in which support questions are answered.

-## 10 Credits

-ImageKit is developed and maintained by [Fabian Michael](https://fabianmichael.de), a graphic designer & web developer from Germany.